cs401-fall2022/lesson23-Phillipnewell/Retrospective.md

 # Retrospective

-- name: Jane Doe
+- name: Phillip Newell
-- email: janedoe@u.boisestate.edu
+- email: phillipnewell@u.boisestate.edu

 ## Instructions

 For the **Experience** section you need to detail your experience with this lab.

 - Were there any things that you struggled with?
 - Were there any parts of this lab that were unclear or poorly specified?
 - Were you able to get the entire project done?

 For the **Known issues or Bugs** section you need to detail any issues or bugs that you have in your